Dr. Marit A. Berntson

 2014.
 “The Impact of Peers and Perceptions on Hooking Up,” with Kristi L. Hoffman and Tracy L. Luff, College Student Affairs Journal.
 32 (1): 129-140.

 2014.
 "College as Context: Influences on Interpersonal Sexual Scripts," with Kristi L. Hoffman and Tracy L. Luff, Sexuality & Culture.
 18 (1): 149-165 (online May 2013).

 2013.
 “Fascism.”
 In Oxford Bibliographies in Sociology.
 Ed.
 Jeff Manza.
 New York: Oxford University Press.

 2012.
-“Lecture Slides” for Chapters 1 – 20 for Introduction to Sociology, 8th edition, by Anthony Giddens, Mitchell Duneier, Richard P. Appelbaum, and Deborah Carr.
+"Lecture Notes & PowerPoint Slides" for Chapters 1-20 of Introduction to Sociology, 8th edition, by Anthony Giddens, Mitchell Duneier, Richard P. Appelbaum, and Deborah Carr.
 New York: W.W.
 Norton & Co.

 2011.
 Review of Sünner, Rüdiger.
 Black Sun: The Mythological Background of National Socialism.
 Brooklyn, NY: Icarus Films, 2009.
 Teaching Sociology.
 39 (4): 397-399.

 2009.
 Joan of Arc’s Daughters: Women in France’s National Front.
 LAP Lambert Academic Publishing, Köln.

 2007.
 Review of Albanese, Patrizia.
 Mothers of the Nation: Women, Families, and Nationalism in Twentieth-Century Europe.
 Toronto: University of Toronto Press, 2006.
 American Journal of Sociology.
 112 (5): 1591-1593.